What Is Considered Arson in New York?

 New York Arson in the Fifth Degree

-Under New York law, Arson in the Fifth Degree is the least serious of all the arson charges.
-Penal Law 150.01 states that a person is guilty of Arson in the Fifth Degree when he or she intentionally damages the property of another without consent of the owner by intentionally starting a fire or causing an explosion.
+Under New York law, Arson in the Fifth Degree is the least serious of all arson charges.
+Penal Law 150.01 states that a person is guilty of Arson in the Fifth Degree when he or she intentionally damages the property of another without the owner’s consent by intentionally starting a fire or causing an explosion.

 Penalties and Sentencing for New York Arson in the Fifth Degree